-The Company has outstanding notes receivable and accrued interest from two non-officer employees at December 31, 2016.
-The first bears interest at 3.5% and is payable semi-monthly in 36 installments through August 10, 2017.
-The second bears interest at 3.5% and is payable semi-monthly in 36 installments through September 22, 2017.
+The Company had outstanding notes receivable and accrued interest from two non-officer employees at December 31, 2016.
+The first bore interest at 3.5% and was payable semi-monthly in 36 installments through August 10, 2017.
+The second bore interest at 3.5% and was payable semi-monthly in 36 installments through September 22, 2017.